Derry (Stephen King): The Barrens

 The Barrens are a small tract of land still heavily covered in trees and plant life.
 Derry's landfill is located here, as is a gravel pit and several sewer pump stations.
 The Barrens play the most prominent role in It, as the Losers adopt them as their home away from home, even building an underground clubhouse there.
 Most of the Losers have their first meeting here while trying to build a small dam in the Kenduskeag Stream, which runs through the Barrens, and next to Derry.

 In It Chapter Two, after being thrown into a well, Henry Bowers is washed out of the sewer system into the Barrens by a flash flood.

 In 11/22/63, Jake Epping has a conversation with young Richie Tozier and Beverly Marsh from the novel It near the Barrens in September 1958, shortly after The Losers defeated It for the first time.

 The Canal

 A section of the Kenduskeag that runs through downtown Derry.
 The Canal goes through a tunnel under the streets for a short way and comes out in Bassey Park.
 In January 1958, a young Ben Hanscom first encounters It walking on top of the frozen surface.
-A few months later, Eddie Corcoran is attacked here by It in the form of the Gill-man.
+A few months later, Eddie Corcoran is decapitated here by It in the form of the Gill-man.